 During student experiences in the clinical setting, the student may possibly come in contact with diseases, equipment, and treatments that may be hazardous to the individual and/or to an unborn fetus.
-It is expected that the student utilize standard. universal and OSHA precautions with patient care procedures to minimize risks to the student and/or unborn fetus.
+It is expected that the student utilize standard and OSHA precautions with patient care procedures to minimize risks to the student and/or unborn fetus.
 If a student has an incident occur involving contact with a communicable disease and/or bloodborne pathogens, it is expected that the student follow their affiliate's exposure control policies.
 It is then the student's responsibility to see their own physician immediately to establish baseline testing and seek any required follow-up.
 TB exposure should be followed immediately with a PPD or if applicable a chest x-ray and a three (3) month follow-up after that.
 A copy of the incident should by brought back to the College for the student's file.
 If the student comes into contact with diseases outside of the Program or contracts diseases which may be hazardous to other students, patients, or hospital personnel, it must be reported to the Montgomery College Security with 24 hours of incident as well as notifying the Program Coordinator.
-Security will forward to Rowena D'Souza, Risk Manager for Montgomery College.
+Security will forward to Montgomery College's Risk Manager.

-A student, who may be exposed to a communicable disease, may be asked to leave the clinical area until incubation periods have expired, in cases such as chicken pox.
-Some diseases may be fatal to patients with compromised immune system.
-Any time missed in this case, must be completed.
+A student, who may be exposed to a communicable disease, may be asked to leave the clinical area until incubation periods Some diseases may be fatal to patients with compromised immune system.
+Any time missed in this case must be completed.